 The government is continuing to provide additional funding to improve provision of physical education (PE) and sport in primary schools.
 This funding – provided jointly by the Departments for Education, Health and Culture, Media and Sport – will be allocated to primary school head teachers.
 The funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

-For academic year 2017-18, St Anne’s indicative Primary and Sport Funding is £16,000 plus £10 per pupil and has been/or (will be spent) in a variety of ways including:
+For academic year 2018-19, St Anne’s indicative Primary and Sport Funding was £16,000 plus £10 per pupil and has been spent in a variety of ways including:

 - Developing the Key Stage 1 play area into a larger usable space for physical activity.